DiPaolo/git-stats-plate-gen/README.md

 > #### NOTE
 >
-> To get your private token, please follow instructions at https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens.
+> To get your private token, please follow instructions at https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic.
-> You need to grant the following permissions:
+> You need to grant the following permissions: read:org, repo.
->   Contents - Access: Read-only
->   Metadata - Access: Read-only

 ##### CLI
 The easiest command line you would probably like to go first is the following: